Brighter Communities Worldwide

 Pre Programme Training

-FOL has a comprehensive volunteer training programme for all volunteers travelling to Kenya with them.
+BCW has a comprehensive volunteer training programme for all volunteers travelling to Kenya with them.
 Participation and completion of this training programme is compulsory for all volunteers.
 Time wise it will involve committing to approx. 4 days or evenings overall spread out over time before you travel and when you come home.

 Topics covered will include: